-All major events that we’re used to seeing have either been canceled or postponed over the coronavirus outbreak.
-As large gatherings are being prohibited and people seek solutions to deal with the financial impact, the events industry is taking a major hit.
-And while some researchers were suggesting to prepare for two weeks, more recent projections say to prepare for many months.
+All major events that we were used to seeing were canceled or postponed over the coronavirus outbreak.
+As large gatherings were prohibited and people sought solutions to deal with the financial impact, the events industry took a major hit.
+And while some researchers were suggesting to prepare for two weeks, later projections said to prepare for many months.

 In the internet age, “social distancing” doesn’t have to mean social disconnection.

 Now is the time to strengthen your connection with your online audience—or establish it if you haven’t.

-Internet willing, here are a few things you can do to keep your brand at the forefront of their minds until people can go outside and hug again:
+Internet willing, here are a few things you can do to keep your brand at the forefront of their minds until everyone can freely go outside and hug each other again:

 1. Get Your YouTube Channel in Shape